The Best Walks in Bologna

 I usually walk up there with my camera, especially during sunset or at night, to admire the beautiful lights and relax in the quiet of the hill.

-There's also a train that will bring you directly to San Luca, but I do agree with Eliot that says: 'the journey, not the destination matters'.
+There's also a train that will bring you directly to San Luca, but I do agree with Eliot who says: 'The journey, not the destination matters'.

 Where to start: Porta Saragozza